AimLight/FizzBuzz-CI-CD/docs/source/PartI.rst

-I. Do not push to the master brunch
+I. Do not push to the master branch
 ===================================

 The idea is that we want the master branch to contain the main code for our project.
-Even if we work on our own, it might be a good idea to always push to a branche, and then integrate the code to the main branch through a pull request (PR).
-That way we can introduce various checks on the pull request, and impose structure on it.
-Let's see how we can do it in `GitHub`.
+Even if we work on our own, it might be a good idea to always push to a different branch, and then integrate the code to the main branch through a pull request (PR).
+That way we can introduce various checks on pull requests, and impose structure on them.
+Let's see how we can do it in ``GitHub``.

-I created a repository to illustrate how one sets up a CI/CD pipeline step by step.
+I create an empty repository to illustrate how one sets up a CI/CD pipeline step by step.
-You can find it here.
 ::

   https://github.com/olegpolivin/Fizz-Buzz-CI-CD

-Now it contains only a ``README.md`` file.
+So far it only contains a ``README.md`` file.
 It also has only one ``main`` branch, and nothing else.
 I clone it locally:

 ::